 Joan Kelley, a language and literacy researcher at Harvard University, thinks part of the problem is that parents don’t really know what it takes to learn to read, so they’re willing to spend a lot of money on products that promise concrete solutions.
 “While children do need to know about letters and sounds, that’s just one piece of a very complicated puzzle when it comes to how kids learn to read,” she says.

 Kelley says the most important thing parents can do is to create a rich language environment at home.
 This means working to balance the instructive talk we do with our kids all day (“Brush your teeth,” “Feed the dog”) with what Kelley calls “elaborative” language.
-She uses the example of pushing a one year old in a stroller and seeing a “Lost Cat” sign on a telephone pole.
-You could walk right past it, or you could elaborate on the sign by saying something like, “Oh, no, someone lost their cat !
+She uses the example of pushing a 1-year-old in a stroller and seeing a “Lost Cat” sign on a telephone pole.
+You could walk right past it, or you could elaborate on the sign by saying something like, “Oh, no, someone lost their cat!
 Look, the sign says his name is Fluffy.
 Nana has a cat named Muffy.
 Fluffy-Muffy, Fluffy-Muffy, hey that rhymes!
 Remember in the Curious George book when the cat ran up the tree?
 Do you think Fluffy might be hiding in a tree?
 Let’s take a look.”